rdapal/COMP597-T5/README.md

 3. **Creating the project environment** <br> First, let's make sure to create the directory to store the environment using `mkdir -p ${BASE_STORAGE_PATH}/conda/envs`.
 You can now simply run `conda create --prefix ${BASE_STORAGE_PATH}/conda/envs/COMP597-project python=3.14` to create the environment.
 4. **Activating the environment** <br> You can use your environment by activating it with `conda activate ${BASE_STORAGE_PATH}/conda/envs/COMP597-project`.
 5. **Installing dependencies** <br> The dependencies are provided as a requirements file.
 You can install them using `pip install -r energy_efficiency/requirements.txt`.
 6. **Using the environment** <br> For any future use of the environment, you can create a script, let's name it `local_env.sh`, which will contain the configuration to set up the environment.
 You can then execute the script with `. local_env.sh` to set up activate your environment.
-The script would look like this (where you need to replace `SOME_PATH`.:
+The script would look like this (where you need to replace `SOME_PATH`):
     ```
     #!/bin/bash